Very Basic Seed Starting

-I teach seed starting for beginners classes every year and while there are often some people who are true beginners and have never started seeds before, more people who seek out a class are gardeners who have tried starting seeds and had some failures.
+I teach basic seed starting for beginners classes every year and while there are often some people who are true beginners and have never started seeds before, more people who seek out a class are gardeners who have tried starting seeds and had some failures.
 So I like to keep seed starting very simple.
 All I want you to do is think like a seed.

 All I want you to remember is:

 Seeds WANT to live.
 The very meaning of life for a seed is to germinate and make a plant.
 Most of the time, we just have to get out of the way.

 Water Seeds need to be well hydrated to germinate.
 Think about how we soak our peas to speed germination.
 But they don’t want to be sitting in water.
 You need to check the soil each day and make sure the top of the soil isn’t drying up and hardening.
 Sometime even misting is enough.

 Temperature Each seed needs the soil (not just the air) to reach a certain temperature before it starts to grow.
 I learned early that just because I liked to plant peas on St. Patrick’s Day, that didn’t mean that worked in Colorado.
 Our soil warms up later than other places and the peas weren’t coming up until it was warmer.
 Each seed has a temperature it prefers and it just sits in the soil until it gets that.

 Light A few seeds like lettuce need light to germinate….so you can’t plant them beneath the soil.
 Seeds also need light to keep growing, which is why they get weak and spindly growing inside away from bright light.